 This visa is issued to individuals that want to temporarily visit Canada in order to immediately continue their journey.
-It grants access to Canada on the condition that you are on transit through Canada without needing to stop anywhere or having to visit something or someone.
+It grants access to Canada on the condition that you are on transit through Canada without having to stop anywhere or having to visit something or someone.
 You need to apply for this visa if you are on a transit through Canada and don’t qualify for an eTA.
 This visa can be applied for free of charge at the Canadian immigration service.

 Parent and grandparent super visa

 This visa is issued to parents or grandparents who want to make a visit to Canada, with the purpose of visiting one or several children who are living in Canada permanently.
 This visa is valid for 10 years, with each stay being allowed to last a maximum of 2 consecutive years.
 The average time between the application and approval of this visa is 8 weeks.